jit-par/spoj/README.md

 # spoj
-It simply contains the solutions of spoj question with some hint that might help you to understand the code.
+It simply contains the solutions of SPOJ Question with some hint that might help you to understand the LOGIC BEHIND THE CODE.